Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Theoretical formalisms

-where $L_N$ is the Laguerre polynomial of degree $N$ and $x_i$ are the zeros of $L_N$. $h$ is a scaling parameter, adopted to the typical size of the system.
-These functions are used to diagonalize the Hamiltonian with Gauss quadrature\cite{Baye2015} and generate a set of eigen functions $\varphi _i$.
+$h$ is a scaling parameter, adopted to the typical size of the system.
+These functions are used to diagonalize the Hamiltonian with Gauss quadrature\cite{Baye2015} and generate a set of eigenfunctions $\varphi _i$.

-The $\varphi _i$ with negative eigenvalue ($\varepsilon _i$ <0) are used as the bound state radial wave functions and those with positive eigenvalue ($\varepsilon _i$ >0) are regarded as pseudo state radial wave functions.
-In practice, the $\varphi _i$ with eigenvalue higher than energy cutoff value ($\varepsilon _i$ > $\varepsilon _{max}$) will be omitted in CDCC calculations as high energy continuum states have little coupling effect in reactions.
+The $\varphi _i$ with negative eigenvalue ($\varepsilon _i$ <0) are the bound state radial wave functions and those with positive eigenvalue ($\varepsilon _i$ >0) are regarded as pseudo-state radial wave functions.
+Similarly to the bin method, the truncation is made by restricting $l$ and $\varepsilon _i$ as

 The Lagrange condition reads

 where $\lambda _j$ is the Gauss quadrature weight corresponding to $x_j$.
 The overlap and integration with local potential $V(r)$ can be obtained with Gauss quadrature efficiently as